-Analysis | Michael Flynn, Barack Obama, and Trump’s claims of ‘treason’
+Analysis | Michael Flynn, Barack Obama and Trump’s claims of ‘treason’

 What happened next is the subject of intense speculation by President Trump’s supporters.
-Citing no specific evidence, he has claimed Obama engaged in “treason.”
+Citing no specific evidence, Trump has claimed Obama engaged in “treason.”

 In recent days, Flynn’s lawyers released notes, apparently taken by former FBI deputy assistant director Peter Strzok, about the meeting.
 The notes are cryptic — and Strzok’s lawyer told The Fact Checker that Strzok did not attend the meeting.
 So that means the notes may recount what someone else — perhaps Comey — told him about the meeting.